ScottLogic/blog/_posts/2024-05-16-navigating-knowledge-graphs-creating-cypher-queries-with-llms.md

 ### Populating the graph database

 After deciding on a schema, it now needs to be populated with some dummy data.
-The great part about this step is that we can also use a LLM to create some dummy data.
+The great part about this step is that we can also use an LLM to create some dummy data.

 I passed the schema in a text format into the LLM, and this produced some Cypher queries for me to input into Neo4j to create the nodes.
 The cypher generated can be seen [here](https://github.com/bheyman-scottlogic/creating-cypher-queries/blob/main/dummy_data.txt).